 I purchased a light blue mini drone on a whim while shopping for other things on Amazon (Hate it when I do that!).
 I didn't actually give it much thought as the drone isn't a lot of money, so it was more like an impulse purchase.

 What I didn't realise was how fun the CX-10 is for the kids!
 We've had the drone for about two weeks, and they've flown it indoors primarily.
 One of their favourite things to do is to create a track around the basement (it's a finished basement).
 They put up chairs and other obstacles to fly around.
 Using a stopwatch, they see who can fly the fastest around the course.

-The Cheerson CX-10 gives the kids about 4 minutes of flight time and about 20 minutes to recharge (using a 2.1A wall charger).
+This drone gives the kids about 4 minutes of flight time and about 20 minutes to recharge (using a 2.1A wall charger).
 Good thing I bought a couple 5-packs of extra batteries!